 I. Study Summaries: Research on Drinking and Dementia

-• Moderate drinking protects older persons from the development of cognitive impairment.
+• Moderate drinking protects older persons from cognitive impairment.
 That’s the conclusion of researchers who studied 15,807 Italians 65 years of age and older.
 Among the drinkers, only 19% showed signs of mental impairment.
 That’ compared to 29% of the abstainers.1

 • Two large studies in Australia tested people age 20 to 64.
 They found that moderate drinkers did better than abstainers on all measures of cognitive ability.3